ElliJohansson/bookdatabase/README.md

 ### Features at the moment

-- Users can create new accounts
+- Users can create new accounts and log in
-- Users can add books to the site (title, publication year, author, synopsis)
+- Users can add books to the site (title, publication year, author, synopsis, genre)
 - Users can view books on the site
+- Users can search a book by name

 ### Features

-- Users can log in
 - Admins can remove books and reviews from the site
 - Users can review books on the site and view the average rating
 - Users can sort the books by rating